-Dear: We are considering the promotion off with/without tenure.
-In order to lid assessment of ding in the field of librarianship.
-For your convenience a current curriculum vitae is enclo seed, as well as a copy of the criteria for promotion and continuing appointment of libra providing a statement prior to concerning subject matter, effectiveness as a librarian, scholarly abi and community service, continuing growth, and/or contribuniversity by correcting discrimination and encouraging of arians.
-We would appreciate your g's mastery of ility, effectiveness of university butions to enriching the life of the Under the collective bargaining agreement, your letter will be held in confidence and placed in the confidential section of the file unless you indicate specifically that the candidate may read your letter, either as it stands or with all identification as to its source deleted.
+For your convenience a current curriculum vitae is enclosed, as well as a copy of the criteria for promotion and continuing appointment of librarians.
+We would appreciate your providing a statement prior to concerning 's mastery of subject matter, effectiveness as a librarian, scholarly ability, effectiveness of university and community service, continuing growth, and/or contributions to enriching the life of the university by correcting discrimination and encouraging diversity.

+Under the collective bargaining agreement, your letter will be held in confidence and placed in the confidential section of the file unless you indicate specifically that the candidate may read your letter, either as it stands or with all identification as to its source deleted.
 If you state that you do not wish it to be read by the candidate, or if you do not explicitly authorize release to the candidate, your letter will be held in confidence and placed in the confidential section of the file.

-Thank you for your collegial assistance in helping us to rematter.
-My colleagues and I appreciate the time and care Sincerely,
+Thank you for your collegial assistance in helping us to reach an informed decision in this matter.
+My colleagues and I appreciate the time and care which you devote to this case.

+Sincerely,